The-World-Space/the-world-engine-examples/README.md

 - no-framework - it just use typescript and webpack to build and run
-- react - it show how mount game view to react component
+- react - it show how to mount game view to react component